LinggarM/InApps/README.md

 * Lottie

 ## Installation
 You can install this app on your android phone by downloading the APK file in [app/release/app-release.apk](app/release/app-release.apk).
-Copy and open it on your android phone, and follow the installation process.
+Open it on your android phone, and follow the installation process.

 ## Awards
 * Program Kreativitas Mahasiswa - Kewirausahaan (PKM-K) 2019 Funding